top of page

 Who is this workshop for:

-This workshop will benefit both memoir and fiction writers wishing to strengthen reader engagement.
+This workshop will benefit both memoir and fiction writers wishing to deepen reader engagement.

 COST: $45 for members, $60 for non-members